-Firecracker chicken with chili sauce is the perfect mix of sweet and spicy.
+Firecracker ground chicken with chili sauce is the perfect mix of sweet and spicy.
 The homemade chili sauce is easy but SO good!

-This Asian-inspired Firecracker chicken bowl has the BEST sauce!
+This Asian-inspired Firecracker ground chicken bowl has the BEST sauce!
 It's the perfect mix of sweet and spicy, which I personally love.
 You'll saute the ground chicken in this addictive sauce and I also highly recommend drizzling extra sauce on your bowl for dinnertime perfection.

 I love serving this chicken with chili sauce over rice with broccoli but the sides are really up to you.
 It's quite flexible!
 If you prefer cauliflower rice, quinoa or even lettuce wraps, those are delicious options as well.
 Similarly, you can choose whatever veggie you have on hand, although I do love the way the broccoli florets soak up all of that tasty sauce!

 This meal comes together quite quickly.
 It's perfect for meal prep as you can make the sauce ahead of time and the rest of the recipe is quite easy.
 If you don't purchase pre-chopped broccoli florets, you can also chop the broccoli ahead of time.
 Doing these simple steps during your weekly meal prep makes this the perfect healthy weeknight dinner.

 I hope you love it!